skagedal/StoryboardAndNibInstantiation/README.md

 ## Terms of use

 This rather simple code is "public domain", free to use however you want.
-More detailed, see the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+For more details, see the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

+Feedback is always welcome, send an e-mail to <skagedal@gmail.com>, create an issue or a pull request or send a tweet to @skagedal.